rosalieper/myCodeKata/README.md

 My Code Katas
 ==============

-This repository holds a number of kata execises I used to practice
+This repository holds a number of kata exercises I used to practice

 * TDD
 * SOLID Principle